ecaromolina/wp1_documentation/docs/modules_documentation/data_processing_utils_doc.md

     - `df` (pd.DataFrame): The DataFrame containing the data to be combined.

 - **`_combine_vars(self, row: pd.Series, ref_var: str, var_conv_factors: dict) -> float`**
-Combines variables within a row by applying conversion factors if the reference variable is missing (using the algorithm described in the [class *Description*](#description-1)).
+Combines variables within a row by applying conversion factors if the reference variable is missing (using the algorithm described in the [class's *Description*](#description-1)).
 This function is intended to be used inside the apply method from pandas, specifically in the method `_combine_data`.

     - **Arguments**:
         - `row` (pd.Series): A row of the DataFrame.